How to get your business online

-When a customer buys something online, it has to be picked off the shelf and put in a package that has a shipping label.
+When a customer buys something online, there has to be someone to pick the purchased product off the shelf and put it in a package with a shipping label.

-Can your retail staff be re-deployed to online sales fulfillment to help get your products shipped, he asks.
+- Can your retail staff be re-deployed to online sales fulfillment to help get your products shipped?

-Keep in mind that Canada Post and other delivery services may be overwhelmed with deliveries.
-It may be challenging to find a service to deliver your product, if you don’t already have a good partner lined up.
+Keep in mind that at certain times of the year Canada Post and other shipping services can be overwhelmed with deliveries.
+It may be challenging to find a service to deliver your product if you don’t already have a good partner lined up.

-If you’re going to be selling primarily online during this period, how are you going to accept payments?
+If you’re going to be selling online, how are you going to accept payments?

-“What’s your plan to manage funds for a transaction?” he asks.
-“How is the payment going to get into your bank account?”
+“What’s your plan to manage the sales transaction?” he asks.
+“How is the payment going to link to your bank account?”

-Although there are several options to receive payment online, and often platform solutions make it easy, some of these options come with higher transaction fees than others.
+Although there are several options to receive payment online, and many platform solutions that make it easy, some of these options come with higher transaction fees than others.
 Also, some require connectivity to a business bank account.

 Lockyer says you will need to consider how your new business expenses, such as online transaction fees or unrecoverable fulfillment costs, could affect your product pricing.